Article

 • It plays a role in placental function and helps support a healthy internal environment during pregnancy.

-Here’s the surprising part: most pregnant women are not getting enough choline, even if they eat a generally healthy diet and take a prenatal supplement.5 Estimates suggest that only one in ten women meet recommended intakes.
+Most pregnant women are not getting enough choline, even if they eat a generally healthy diet and take a prenatal supplement.5 Estimates suggest that only around one in ten women meet recommended intakes.

 Emerging research has linked higher maternal choline intake with improvements in aspects of infant development, including attention and early cognitive function.
-At the same time, higher choline status has been associated with a lower risk of certain adverse pregnancy outcomes.
+A 2026 cohort study published in the European Journal of Nutrition found associations between maternal dietary choline intake and infant intelligence scores.4 At the same time, higher choline status has been associated with a lower risk of certain adverse pregnancy outcomes.6

-While these findings don’t mean choline is a cure-all, they do highlight an important gap: choline is essential, yet often overlooked or under-represented in prenatal nutrition.
+While these findings do not mean choline is a cure-all, they do highlight an important gap: choline is essential, yet often overlooked or under-represented in prenatal nutrition.

 Choline is found in a range of foods, with particularly rich sources including: